 Is a proctor required for the Skill Assessment?

-No, TypeWell does not require a proctor.
-However, an employer who is paying for a transcriber’s Skill Assessment may require that a proctor be present.
-This should be arranged between the employer and the transcriber.
+TypeWell does not require a proctor, but an employer may request one.
+This should be arranged between the employer and transcriber.

 Is an internet connection required?